-Providers must explain the terms and conditions of the Wage Subsidy Agreement to the Employer to ensure they fully understand their rights and obligations in accepting the Wage Subsidy, including any Documentary Evidence required by the Provider to confirm the Employer's compliance with the terms and conditions over the course of the Wage Subsidy Agreement.
+Providers must explain the terms and conditions of the Wage Subsidy Agreement to the Employer to ensure they fully understand their rights and obligations in accepting the Wage Subsidy.
+This includes explaining the Documentary Evidence required from the Employer to confirm the Employer's compliance with the terms and conditions over the course of the Wage Subsidy Agreement, and that the Employer must advise immediately if the Placement terminates early.
 The term of a Wage Subsidy Agreement begins (Wage Subsidy Placement start date) on the Job Placement Start Date.
 The Wage Subsidy Agreement ends 26 weeks after the Job Placement Start Date, or on the date Employment ceases where a Wage Subsidy Placement terminates earlier than the date recorded in the Department's IT Systems.